Information Design with Elicitation and Strategic Coordination: Additional Results and Proofs for Section

-Because the mechanism is Gaussian, the random variable on the right-hand side of \eqref{eq:obedience} is normal and $(a_i,\theta_i)$-measurable.
+\begin{proof} Because the mechanism is Gaussian, the random variable on the right-hand side of \eqref{eq:obedience} is normal and $(a_i,\theta_i)$-measurable.
 It is thus fully determined by its mean and its covariances with $a_i$ and $\theta_i$.
 Consequently \eqref{eq:obedience} is equivalent to

 where the first equation expresses the equality of means in \eqref{eq:obedience}, and the second (resp.\ third) equation expresses the equality of the covariance with $a_i$ (resp.\ $\theta_i$) in \eqref{eq:obedience}.
-To compute the covariances, we used that $\cov(\E[X|Y], Z)=\cov(X, Z)$ for random variables $(X,Y,Z)$ such that $Z$ is $Y$-measurable.
+We used the identity $\cov(\E[X|Y], Z)=\cov(X, Z)$ for random variables $(X,Y,Z)$ such that $Z$ is $Y$-measurable.